What Is a Product?

 This should affect which forms of promotion will work best when it comes to targeting.

 Location is a massive influence because consumers aren’t actively shopping for your product or service.

-The place element refers to how you get your product or service into their hands at the right time and place.
+The place element helps get your product or service at the right time and place.

-This leads to why people buy from one store or company over another, even if it has higher prices.
+That leads to why people buy from one store or company over another, even if it has higher prices.

-It’s essential to understand what your customers value when comparing prices from other brands to avoid being left out on a limb with your offers.
+Understanding what your customers value when comparing prices from other brands is essential.

-Understanding what they value and how much it’s worth in their eyes will help you determine the price for any product.
+Understanding what users value and how much it’s worth in their eyes will help you determine the price for any product.

 How to Price a Product?